RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #486

+Started work on the dynamic intent system which starts by filtering what events flow through the intent streams based on the name of the intent in the stream.
+Right now this means I had add an intent field for every test intent.
+But I want to simplify that in the future.
+The goal here is to have the command stream dynamically set the intent based on the parsed out command.
+Gonna make a few tickets to optimize things.

 ## #485

 So I was able to clean everything up and commit small pieces of it here and